Diffusion along chains of normally hyperbolic cylinders: An algorithmic construction of pseudo-orbits

 \begin{proof}[Proof of Proposition~\ref{prop:tamecyl2}.]
-In the sequel we will assume that $\ha\ph$ tilts the verticals to the right (the case when $\ha\ph$ tilts the verticals to the left can be dealt with similarly.)
-For the sake of simplicity, we assume that $\Ga_\bu=\Ga(a)$ and we denote $\bA_*=\T\times[a,\ha b]$.
+In the sequel we will assume that $\ha\ph$ tilts the verticals to the right (the case when $\ha\ph$ tilts the verticals to the left can be dealt with similarly).
+For the sake of notational simplicity, we assume that $\Ga_\bu=\Ga(a)$ and we denote $\bA_*=\T\times[a,\ha b]$.
 We still write $\ha\ph$, $\psi$ for the restrictions of the corresponding maps to $\bA_*$.
-The proof immediately extends to the case where $\Ga_\bu$ is any element of $\Ess(\ha\ph)$.
-Following Remark~\ref{rem:restriction}, we will also assume that $\diam\Dom\psi_i<\de$ for $i\in I$.
+The proof immediately extends to the case where $\Ga_\bu$ is any element of $\Ess(\ha\ph)$ in the same way as in the proof of {\bf Proposition~\ref{prop:tamecyl}}.
+By Definition \ref{def:bounded} we have that $\diam\Dom\psi_i<\de$ and $\diam \Im \psi_i<\de$ for $i\in I$.